rtrouton/Payload-Free-Package-Creator/README.md

 6. The payload-free package is built by pkgbuild using the postinstall script stored in **/tmp/package_name_here/scripts**

+7. The payload-free package is then converted to a distribution package using productbuild.

-7. The finished payload-free package is stored in **/tmp/package_name_here** and the user is prompted that the process is finished.
+8. The finished payload-free package is stored in **/tmp/package_name_here** and the user is prompted that the process is finished.

-8. Once the user is notified and clicks OK, a new Finder window opens for **/tmp/package_name_here**
+9. Once the user is notified and clicks OK, a new Finder window opens for **/tmp/package_name_here**

 Blog posts: [https://derflounder.wordpress.com/category/payload-free-package-creator/](https://derflounder.wordpress.com/category/payload-free-package-creator/)